Our name has changed to Coastguard Sumner

 The main point is although we’ll have a different name there’s no change to what we do – a dedicated volunteer maritime rescue service, on call 24×7 to help people on the waters around Sumner and Pegasus Bay / Banks Peninsula.

-Coastguard Sumner will be our trading name, but the charitable entity of Sumner Lifeboat Institution remains unaltered.
-We will be gradually changing logos, signage etc. over the next few months, and we will be launching a new web site shortly.
+Coastguard Sumner is now our operating name, but the charitable entity of Sumner Lifeboat Institution remains unaltered.
+We have been gradually changing logos, signage etc. over the last few months, and we will be launching a new web site for Coastguard Sumner later this year.